Choosing a nutritious prenatal diet

-- A variety of fruits and vegetables provide important nutrients to the diet.
+- Your pregnancy foods and nutrition should include a variety of fruits and vegetables, which provide important nutrients to the diet.

 What’s the right plan for me?

-The plan shows slightly more amounts of food during the second and third trimesters because you have changing nutritional needs.
-This is a general Plan.
-You may need more or less than the Plan.*
+This featured daily meal plan shows slightly more amounts of food during the second and third trimesters to accommodate you changing nutritional needs.
+Because this is a general plan, you may need more or less than what is featured here.*

 ||2nd and 3rd Trimesters

 ||What counts as 1 cup or 1 ounce?

 ||1 cup raw or cooked vegetables or 100% juice